Kitware/CMake/Help/variable/CMAKE_MSVC_RUNTIME_LIBRARY.rst

 selects for all following targets a multi-threaded statically-linked runtime library with or without debug information depending on the configuration.

+If this variable is not set then the :prop_tgt:`MSVC_RUNTIME_LIBRARY` target property will not be set automatically.
+If that property is not set then CMake uses the default value ``MultiThreaded$<$<CONFIG:Debug>:Debug>DLL`` to select a MSVC runtime library.

 .. note::

   This variable has effect only when policy :policy:`CMP0091` is set to ``NEW``